GilsonPSantos/GPSMaskTextField/README.md

 GPSMaskTextField is a framework for UITextField that helps the development of forms without the developer worrying about the basics of validations that a field needs.

-This framework has a validation system using reflection and in a simple and practical way it is possible to validate all text fields in a ViewController using very little code.
+This framework has a validation system using reflection and in a simple and practical way, it is possible to validate all text fields in a ViewController using very little code.

 ## Requirements

 - iOS 10.0+ / macOS 10.12+ / tvOS 10.0+ / watchOS 3.0+
-- Xcode 10.1+
+- Xcode 10.2+
-- Swift 4.2+
+- Swift 5+

 ## Installation